melanietr98/pokemon-game/README.md

 <h2 align="center">Pokemon- Go Inspired Game:</h2>
 This is a choice-based game inspired by Pokemon-Go.
-You will be able to select your moves which determines if you win or not.
+You will be able to choose your Pokemon species, which determines your stats for the game.